 Some have asked about routes which are particularly scenic or iconic in the Big Sur wilderness areas, for a multi-day loop or "thru-hike" backpack,

 so have written these thoughts hopefully useful for those unfamiliar with the Ventana or Silver Peak Wilderness.

 The primary consideration for route planning is the trail

+#### VERSION D

+Some have asked about routes which are particularly scenic or iconic in the Big Sur wilderness areas, for a multi-day loop or "thru-hike" backpack,

+so here are some thoughts for those unfamiliar with the Ventana or Silver Peak Wilderness.

+The primary consideration for route planning is the trail